wjfondao/challengecode_one/README.md

 ### 2. Development tools
       2.1 UX/UI design with Figma.
-      2.2 Development language is HTML, SASS, JavaScript, and Nuxt.js (version 6.14.15).
+      2.2 Programming languages. is HTML, SASS, JavaScript, and Nuxt.js (version 6.14.15).
       2.3 Software development is BootstrapVue and Visual Studio Code.